 I worked for several months to build and polish this visa algorithm.
-So let's have a try!
+So, let's have a try!

 Be as specific as you can, and don't lie in your answer!
 If you do, it will give you the wrong result.
 Be as fair as possible!
 If you're honest, it will deliver the right visa for you. 🙂

 If the quiz returns a visa to you, CONGRATULATIONS!!!!
 You're on the right path!
-But before claiming victory, be aware it may not necessarily be easy.
+But before claiming victory, be aware that it may not necessarily be easy.
 You might even have to make some concessions.
 But let's talk about that later in this article.

-If the quiz returns no potential visa
+What if the quiz returns no potential visa?

 Unfortunately, that means that it's quite impossible for you to have an experience in the USA given your current situation and expectation.
 It means that what you want and what you can offer don't fit the US requirements.